fmdkdd/fmdkdd.github.com/_posts/2014-10-24-js-object-creation.md

 {% endhighlight %}

-The call to `add(2)` has no explicit caller, so `this` is bound to the global object, which does have an `items` object.
+The call to `add(2)` has no explicit caller, so `this` is bound to the global object, which doesn't have an `items` object.

 Also, functions have a unique `prototype` property that is unfortunately not the same thing as the `[[Proto]]` property that